a-yanovskiy/Sales_Report_Generator/README.md

 ## Example
 Shop name is "Yammy".
-Program takes Excel report:
+Program takes `.xlsx` report:

 ![](images/input_file.png)

-It cleans up dish names itself. '*_' brackets are needed to make dishes test italic and bold.
+It cleans up dish names itself. `*_` are needed to make dishes text italic and bold.

 If you need to clean shop names, you can do this entering the word to be deleted in the input field.

 To diversify the appearance of the report, you may enter "Dish", "Sales Leaders", "Growth sales" and "Falls sales", even add emojis.

 ![](images/main_window.png)

+> The last entered data is saved and will be returned the next time you start the program.
+These values are stored in `variables.json`.

 Result:
 ```